 I will photograph almost anything, but my primary subjects have always been landscapes and nature.
 I enjoy portraits and sports, but don’t get the chance to do much of either, unfortunately.
 Recently, I have added travel photography to the mix.

 My wife, Susan, and I met at Stanford as freshmen and have been married since 1990.
-We have three daughters and one son, ages 15 through 20.
-I grew up in the San Francisco Bay Area and we have lived in Tucson, Arizona, since 1994.
+We have three daughters and one son, ages 21 through 27, and, until moving to Colorado in 2023, lived in Tucson, Arizona, for 29 years.

 *B.S. and M.S.
 Mechanical Engineering, Stanford; B.A.
 English, Stanford; PhD Electrical and Computer Engineering, University of Arizona.